Numericable: Numericable foundation

+SFR acquisition and public offering

 While the name of the group was Numericable, the management remained legally administered by two separate companies: Numericable SAS and NC Numericable (formerly known as Noos).
 Ypso Holding S.à r.l. was a holding company controlling Numericable companies, owned by the American Carlyle Group (35%), the British private-equity firm Cinven (35%) and Altice, a Luxembourg-based cable operator (30%).
 On 2 August 2013, Numericable Group SA was formed as the parent company of Numericable group companies.

 On September 19, 2013, Numericable Group announced the launch of a legal and financial process aimed at the company’s initial public offering on the Paris stock exchange, regulated by NYSE Euronext.
 The declared objective was to obtain new financial resources to invest in French fiber-optic development.
 The shares were offered on 7 November 2013.

-Recent news

 In November 2014, France’s competition watchdog approved a deal for Numericable to acquire Virgin Mobile France for €325 million.

 SFR launched its fiber packages in November 2014, using the Numericable network and TV bouquets.
 In France, the cable networks had an exemption from exclusivity of TV channels.
 Following the launch of the SFR by Numericable offers, Canalsat has withdrawn the Numericable exemption, which has made it lose certain channels such as Eurosport, Disney XD, Disney Junior, Disney Cinema, Comédie+, Planète+, Télétoon+ and Piwi+.

 Altice launched its SVOD service, Zive, on 17 November 2015.
 It was renamed SFR Play in late 2016.

 Altice acquired the rights of many sports competitions (Premier League, Liga NOS, Champions League) to form its SFR Sport bouquet.
 Altice signed an exclusive agreement with Discovery and NBCUniversal in December 2016.
 The premium movies and series TV channel Altice Studio was launched on 22 August 2017.

 Numericable was rebranded as SFR in Belgium and Luxembourg on 15 February 2016, with its launch of Zive.

 In December 2016, Altice announced to sell SFR Belux to Telenet for €400 million.

 The Numericable and SFR channels numbering were merged on 22 August 2017, and in 2019, the Numericable exclusive channels (MTV, Nickelodeon, Série Club, Cartoon Network...) were added to SFR ADSL offer.
 The brand Numericable disappeared.

+Operation

 Services

 The company provided the following services: